larsjuhljensen/JensenLab/_pages/training_stringapp_ddpm.md

 To follow the exercises, please make sure that you have the latest version of Cytoscape installed.
 Then start Cytoscape and go to **Apps → App Manager** to check for new apps, install them and update the current ones if necessary.
 Search for the **stringApp** in the search field; if it is not already installed, select it and press the **Install** button to install it.

-If you are not already familiar with the STRING and DISEASES databases, we highly recommend that you go through the [STRING exercises](/training/string/) to learn about the underlying data before working with them in these exercises.
+If you are not already familiar with the STRING database, we highly recommend that you go through the [STRING exercises](/training/string/) to learn about the underlying data before working with them in these exercises.

 ## Exercise 1